algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

     f.write(compiled)
 ```

-# Minimum Balance Requirement for a Smart Contract
+# Minimum balance requirement for a smart contract
 When creating or opting into a stateful smart contract your minimum balance will be raised.
 The amount at which it is raised will depend on the amount of on-chain storage that is used and additional 2KB pages requested when deploying the contract.
 The calculation for the amount for creation is as follows.

 100000*(1+ExtraProgramPages) + (28500)*schema.NumUint + (50000)*schema.NumByteSlice